timbeaudet/knowledge_base/faq/today.md

-# Objectives for Today 2022-06-04
+# Objectives for Today 2022-06-05

-- Install Unity
-- Get Eggcelerate! building
+- Business Review of May 2022
-- Fix the trees in Eggcelerate!
+- Fix issues with Eggcelerate! winter pack???
-- Get Terrible Brakes building
+- Playing Formula D with community on Table Top Simulator at 12pm (1600 UTC)